benjymous/annotations/sandman/sandman.25.md

 Roman Catholic Church, possibly the Church of England as well, his day is 21 October.

 Page 7 panel 1-2:  _The Scarlet Pimpernel_ (by Baroness Orczy) was an
 adventure tale featuring a masked hero, a master of disguise, who helped spirit French nobles to England during the French Revolution.

-The titular charcter was one of the earliest examples of a hero with a secret identity; as such, it is historically important to comic books.
+The titular character was one of the earliest examples of a hero with a secret identity; as such, it is historically important to comic books.
 As the Pimpernel's secret identity was a foppish nobleman, the book almost certainly helped Bill Finger create the "playboy Bruce Wayne" image for Batman.
 A scarlet pimpernel is, incidentally, a small red flower.
 	Panel 3:  Lights-out:  mandatory bedtime for students and soldiers.
 Spit-spot:  British interjection full of sound and rhythm, meaning nothing.
 Exemplified for Americans by the title character in the movie _Mary Poppins_.